 For example, 4X as many consumers would rather watch a video about a product than read about it.
 This stat is self-explanatory, and you can be sure that your prospects share the same opinion.

-When it comes to presentations that will be emailed, then you’ll need to create compelling standalone content that will be able to “tell the story” on its own.
+When it comes to presentations that will be emailed, you’ll need to create compelling standalone content that will “tell the story” on its own.

 Here are some tips to help you create an aesthetically pleasing presentation: